nodejs/nan/README.md

 Copyright (c) 2014 NAN contributors (listed above).

-Native Abstractions for Node.js is licensed under an MIT +no-false-attribs license.
+Native Abstractions for Node.js is licensed under an MIT license.
 All rights not explicitly granted in the MIT license are reserved.
 See the included LICENSE file for more details.